Running Sanic

 websockets

 package.
-In ASGI mode, there is no need for this package since websockets are managed in the ASGI server. - The ASGI lifespan protocol https://asgi.readthedocs.io/en/latest/specs/lifespan.html (opens new window), supports only two server events: startup and shutdown.
+In ASGI mode, there is no need for this package since websockets are managed in the ASGI server. - The ASGI lifespan protocol https://asgi.readthedocs.io/en/latest/specs/lifespan.html, supports only two server events: startup and shutdown.
 Sanic has four: before startup, after startup, before shutdown, and after shutdown.
 Therefore, in ASGI mode, the startup and shutdown events will run consecutively and not actually around the server process beginning and ending (since that is now controlled by the ASGI server).
 Therefore, it is best to use

 after_server_start